 Everything you need to know when expanding your workforce in Mexico

-Mexico is a country located on the southern portion of North America between the United States and Central America.
-It is bathed by both the Pacific and Atlantic Ocean and has over 7600 of square miles of area (13th largest country in the world).
-Discovered by the Spanish, Mexico area was historically occupied by many intertwined civilisations such as the mayans, aztecs, olmecs and more.
+Mexico is a country located in the southern portion of North America between the United States and Central America.
+It is bathed by both the Pacific and Atlantic Oceans and has an area of over 7,600 square miles (the 13th largest country in the world).
+Discovered by the Spanish, Mexico was historically occupied by many intertwined civilisations, such as the Mayans, Aztecs, Olmecs, and more.

-For economics, Mexico is forecasted to benefit a lot from the nearshoring opportunities that are appealing for companies in the US, China and other asian countries.
+For economics, Mexico is forecasted to benefit greatly from the nearshoring opportunities that are appealing for companies in the US, China and other asian countries.
 After the Covid-19 world crisis and the Russia-Ukraine war, organisations are tempted to invest in Latin America, especially Mexico.
-Transferring operations for countries that are closer to their territory, are unlikely to get involved in wars, have lower labour costs and the benefits of free trade agreements are all great reasons for these types of moves.
+Transferring operations for countries closer to their territory, are unlikely to get involved in wars, have lower labour costs, and benefit from free trade agreements are all great reasons for these types of moves.

 The contributions that employers are obliged to make are the following: